jeremyarancio/invoice-reader-app/NOTES.md

 # Notes

+## 28/03/2025
+* When deploying on GKE, every step needs more time for the deployment.
+Be patient.
+* Pushing to the ghcr.io is private by default.

 ## 26/03/2025
 * Minikube can be quite buggy: `minikube delete --all --purge`
 * Enable minikube to access local images: `eval $(minikube docker-env)`.
 Now all docker command will run inside minikube (build docker images)